Santosh-16k/Log.md/100days_log.md

 ## Day 2: July 7, 2018
 Had plenty of time to work on the Logistic regression problem.
 I explore the dataset using pandas library and I enjoyed the library.
 I was initially planning for a Tensorflow implementation but I switched to a Keras based implementation due to simplicity.
 In all got to learn a lot.
 Completed the problem.
 Got an accuracy of 0.74641.
 Not the best but good one to begin with.
 Next, I plan to work on a linear regression problem.
 Let's find an interesting dataset to begin.

+## Day 3: July 8, 2018
+Explored more of pandas library.
+Read about Regression using Neural Network.
+Felt comfortable with Keras but plan on switching to Tensorflow in the long run.
+Learnt few basics commands of tensorflow.